 Cyclamens like shady or semi-shaded areas of which we have plenty in our yard.
 They are cold hardy down to about 28 degrees Fahrenheit.
-It does not often get colder than that here in Houston although we have had some episodes in the last few years where it actually snowed and got down lower than normal.
+It does not often get colder than that here in Houston although we have had some episodes in the last few years where it actually snowed and got down lower than usual.

-They were inexpensive enough that if for some reason they would freeze and not come back…just knowing that we enjoyed the plants for their seasonal color and that a charity was also helped was reason enough to purchase some that year.
+They were inexpensive enough that if for some reason they would freeze and not come back just knowing that we enjoyed the plants for their seasonal color and that a charity was also helped was reason enough to purchase some that year.

 Suffice it to say that Cornelius Nursery will always remain a favorite location to visit particularly at Christmas but also other times of the year as well.
 If seeking professional advice, this is a place to count upon receiving good gardening advice.
-Their plants are top notch and while their pricing may not be the least expensive in town, at least you know that you are getting hardy plant stock.
+Their plants are top notch, and while their pricing may not be the least expensive in town, at least you know that you are getting hardy plant stock.

 Hope that you enjoyed these photos from Cornelius.
 Is it now on your “where to go in Houston” list of places to visit during Christmas?

-Some of these photos were taken at their location on Dairy Ashford which is no longer open.
+Some of these photos were taken at their location on Dairy Ashford, which is no longer open.
 The location on Voss Road was the first one I had ever visited many decades ago.
 May they long prosper and continue to delight visitors every season of the year.

 Decorative Hot Pepper Plants